-Save the date to hear from Coolidge Professor of History and Harvard College Professor Dr. Maya Jasanoff, who will present the 30th annual Davis R. Parker Memorial History Lecture: "Ancestors: Where Do We Come From and Why Do We Care?"
+Save the date to hear from Harvard University's Coolidge Professor of History Dr. Maya Jasanoff, who will present the 30th annual Davis R. Parker Memorial History Lecture: "Ancestors: Where Do We Come From and Why Do We Care?"

 Maya Jasanoff’s teaching and research extend from the history of the British Empire to global history.
 She is the author of three prize-winning books.
 The Dawn Watch: Joseph Conrad in a Global World (Penguin Press, 2017) examines the dynamics of modern globalization through the life and times of the novelist Joseph Conrad.
 A New York Times best book of 2017, The Dawn Watch won the Cundill Prize in History, and was shortlisted for the James Tait Black Prize in Biography.
 Her previous book, Liberty’s Exiles: American Loyalists in the Revolutionary World (Knopf, 2011), presents the first global history of the loyalists who fled the United States after the American Revolution and resettled elsewhere in the British Empire.
 Liberty's Exiles received numerous distinctions including the 2012 National Book Critics Circle Award for Non-Fiction and the George Washington Book Prize; it was also shortlisted for the BBC Samuel Johnson Prize.
 Her first book, the Duff Cooper Prize-winning Edge of Empire: Lives, Culture, and Conquest in the East, 1750-1850 (Knopf, 2005), explores British expansion in India and Egypt through the lives of art collectors, and was a book of the year selection in publications including The Economist, The Guardian, and The Sunday Times.